 How to Improve Your Website’s Google Page Speed Score

 When it comes down to it, the Internet is all about speed.
 After all, it’s the “information superhighway,” not the information footpath.
 All the beautiful and useful content in the world won’t do you any good if it takes forever to load.
 And on websites, “forever” isn’t long at all — you only have a second or two to prove you’re fast.
+It may be time to improve your Website Page Speed Score.

 Google has indicated that speed (speed of both your site as a whole and individual pages) is one of the factors its algorithm uses to rank pages.
 Google also takes a careful look at user experience to determine rankings — and a slow experience is a bad one.